Boundary-Refined Prototype Generation: A General End-to-End Paradigm for Semi-Supervised Semantic Segmentation: Experiments

-\textbf{Datasets.} PASCAL VOC 2012 \cite{pascal} is a benchmark dataset used for visual object segmentation, which contains 20 foreground categories along with a background category.
+\textbf{PASCAL VOC 2012} \cite{pascal} is a benchmark dataset used for visual object segmentation, which contains 20 foreground categories along with a background category.
 The training set and the validation set consist of 1,464 and 1,449 finely annotated images, respectively.
-Later, the extra 9,118 coarsely annotated training images from the SBD dataset \cite{sbd} are introduced to extend the original dataset, resulting in a total of 10,582 training images.
-Following the previous studies \cite{u2pl,pcr,unimatch} in semi-supervised semantic segmentation, our experiments are conducted on two settings, i.e., the classic setting and the blended setting.
-Specifically, the former selects labeled images only from the finely annotated set with 1,464 samples, while the latter selects from the extended set with all 10,582 labeled images.
+Later, the extra 9,118 training images from the SBD dataset \cite{sbd} are introduced to extend the original dataset, resulting in a total of 10,582 training images.
+However, the labels obtained from SBD are coarsely annotated and may contain some noise.
+As a common practice \cite{u2pl,pcr,unimatch}, two settings are utilized for this dataset, i.e., the classic setting and the blended setting.
+Specifically, the former selects specific proportions of labeled images from the finely annotated set with 1,464 samples, resulting in a low-supervision scenario, while the latter selects from the extended set with all 10,582 labeled images, aiming to demonstrate the model's performance in a high-data regime and its robustness against noise.
+To evaluate the effectiveness of the proposed method under different annotation qualities and supervision levels, both settings are employed in our experiments.

-Cityscapes \cite{cityscapes} is a standard dataset designed for urban scene segmentation.
+\textbf{Cityscapes} \cite{cityscapes} is a standard dataset designed for urban scene segmentation.
 It comprises a total of 2,975 training images and 500 validation images, covering 19 different semantic categories.
 All images in the dataset have a consistent resolution of 2048 × 1024 pixels.

+\textbf{MS COCO} \cite{coco} stands as a challenging benchmark for segmentation, featuring dense annotations across 81 object categories.
+It exhibits significant scale and diversity, comprising 118,287 training images and 5,000 validation images.